plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 Upon taking Individual Initiative, you must explain your action to any Rôle Leads who may be significantly affected.
 Upon request of any such Rôle Lead, you must take further actions to help resolve any Tensions created by your Individual Initiative.
 You must also refrain from taking similar Individual Initiative upon request of any such Rôle Lead.

 You must prioritize the communication and restoration required by this section over your regular work.
-However, a Circle Lead of a Circle that contains all Rôles affected by your action may change this default priority.
+However, a Cercle Lead of a Cercle that contains all Rôles affected by your action may change this default priority.

 ## Article 3: Governance

 ### 3.1 Scope of Governance

-Within a Circle's Governance Process, the Circle may:
+Within a Cercle's Governance Process, the Cercle may:

 - **(a)** define, amend, or remove its own Rôles; and
 - **(b)** define, amend, or remove its own Politiques; and
-- **(c)** move its own Rôles or Politiques into a Sub-Circle or any Sub-Circle thereof, but only if they enact the Raison d’Être or Redevabilités of that Circle; and
+- **(c)** move its own Rôles or Politiques into a Sub-Cercle or any Sub-Cercle thereof, but only if they enact the Raison d’Être or Redevabilités of that Cercle; and
-- **(d)** move Rôles or Politiques from within a Sub-Circle or any Sub-Circle thereof out into itself, but only if they are no longer relevant to enacting the Raison d’Être or Redevabilités of that Circle; and
+- **(d)** move Rôles or Politiques from within a Sub-Cercle or any Sub-Cercle thereof out into itself, but only if they are no longer relevant to enacting the Raison d’Être or Redevabilités of that Cercle; and
-- **(e)** hold elections for any elected Rôle within the Circle.
+- **(e)** hold elections for any elected Rôle within the Cercle.

-No other decisions are valid outputs from a Circle's Governance Process.
+No other decisions are valid outputs from a Cercle's Governance Process.

 #### 3.1.1 Scope of Politique

 A Politique may only be one or more of the following:

-- **(a)** a constraint on the authority of one or more of the Circle's contained Rôles; or
+- **(a)** a constraint on the authority of one or more of the Cercle's contained Rôles; or
-- **(b)** a grant of an authority the Circle or Circle Lead holds to one or more Rôles; or
+- **(b)** a grant of an authority the Cercle or Cercle Lead holds to one or more Rôles; or
-- **(c)** a grant of authority that allows people or Rôles not otherwise authorized to control or impact one of the Circle's Domaines, or a constraint on how they may do so when otherwise authorized; or
+- **(c)** a grant of authority that allows people or Rôles not otherwise authorized to control or impact one of the Cercle's Domaines, or a constraint on how they may do so when otherwise authorized; or
 - **(d)** a rule that changes a default rule or process in this Constitution, if that change is explicitly allowed.

-A Politique that grants or constrains authority applies in all Sub-Circles as well, recursively, unless otherwise stated.
-A Politique that changes a default rule or process in the Constitution applies only within the Circle that holds the Politique, or, if explicitly stated, within all Sub-Circles as well, recursively.
-In the latter case, a Sub-Circle may still override that Politique via one of its own, unless explicitly forbidden in the original Politique.
+A Politique that grants or constrains authority applies in all Sub-Cercles as well, recursively, unless otherwise stated.
+A Politique that changes a default rule or process in the Constitution applies only within the Cercle that holds the Politique, or, if explicitly stated, within all Sub-Cercles as well, recursively.
+In the latter case, a Sub-Cercle may still override that Politique via one of its own, unless explicitly forbidden in the original Politique.

 ### 3.2 Changing Governance

-Any Circle Member of a Circle may propose changing its Governance.
-The ***“Proposer”*** may do this by circulating a ***“Proposal”*** to all other Circle Members.
-Those other Circle Members must then have the opportunity to raise concerns about adopting the Proposal.
+Any Cercle Member of a Cercle may propose changing its Governance.
+The ***“Proposer”*** may do this by circulating a ***“Proposal”*** to all other Cercle Members.
+Those other Cercle Members must then have the opportunity to raise concerns about adopting the Proposal.
 Each concern is an ***“Objection”*** if it meets the criteria herein, and the person who raised it is the ***“Objector”***.
-When making Proposals or raising Objections, a Circle Member may only represent the Rôles in the Circle that they either fill as Rôle Lead or represent as Circle Rep. A Circle Member may also represent a Rôle that they have permission to temporarily represent from one of its Rôle Leads, until that permission expires or is withdrawn.
+When making Proposals or raising Objections, a Cercle Member may only represent the Rôles in the Cercle that they either fill as Rôle Lead or represent as Cercle Rep. A Cercle Member may also represent a Rôle that they have permission to temporarily represent from one of its Rôle Leads, until that permission expires or is withdrawn.

-If no Objections are raised to a Proposal, it is adopted and amends the Circle's Governance.
-If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Circle adopts the Proposal.
-After any such effort, all Circle Members must then be given an opportunity to raise Objections again.
+If no Objections are raised to a Proposal, it is adopted and amends the Cercle's Governance.
+If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Cercle adopts the Proposal.
+After any such effort, all Cercle Members must then be given an opportunity to raise Objections again.

 #### 3.2.1 Criteria for Valid Proposals